-The overall risk of a blood clot associated with use of combined contraceptive products is low, lower than during e.g. pregnancy.
-It is very important for you to be able to identify situations when the risk of a blood clot may be greater than usual, and for you to be aware of the kinds of symptoms to pay attention to and what to do if symptoms possibly occur.
+The overall risk of a blood clot associated with use of combination contraceptive products is low, lower than during e.g. pregnancy.
+It is very important for you to be able to identify situations when the risk of a blood clot may be greater than

-The risk of a blood clot is at its highest
+The risk of a blood clot is at its highest:

 - during the first year of use or when use is resumed after a break of at least 4 weeks

-- · if you are very overweight
+- if you are very overweight

 - if you are over 35 and smoke

 - if a close relative of yours has had a blood clot at a relatively young age (e.g., under the age of 50)

-- · if you have given birth in recent weeks
+- if you have given birth in recent weeks